blackducksoftware/synopsys-detect/documentation/src/main/markdown/scripts/script-escaping-special-characters.md

 The recommended environment ("parent shell") for running [bash_script_name] on Linux is Bash, and Bash or Zsh on Mac.

-When an argument contains a space or other non double quote special character, you can wrap the argument in single quotes, double quotes, or escape the special character with a backslash (\\).
+When an argument contains a space or other non double quote special character, you can wrap the argument in single quotes, or escape the special character with a backslash (\\).
 The quotes can surround either the value or the entire argument.

 For example:
 ```
-# name: Project Test
-bash <(curl -s -L https://detect.synopsys.com/detect8.sh) --detect.project.name="Project Test"

 # name: Project Test
 bash <(curl -s -L https://detect.synopsys.com/detect8.sh) --detect.project.name='Project Test'